wangj-spec/Transfer-Matrix-Method/README.md

 Investigating the behaviour of a gold layer on a glass substrate, including the surface plasmon polarisation and absorption spectrum of gold.

 DBR.py
-Investigating distributed bragg reflectors (DBR) and using them to create optical filters.
+Investigating distributed bragg reflectors (DBR) and using them to create optical filters. **This file also includes a simulation, which could take a few minutes to run due to the large number of values computed.

 For all of the modules, tmmfile.py is imported as the functions in the file are needed for analysis.